Applicants must apply via the Centralized Application Service for Physician Assistants (CASPA) https://caspa.liaisoncas.com/.

 - Three (3) letters of recommendation from persons familiar with the PA profession.
 At least one letter should from a health care professional (preferably a physician assistant or physician) who has known the applicant for at least six (6) months.

 - Official Graduate Record Examination (GRE) general test (verbal and quantitative) must be submitted under school code 0937.
-There is no minimum score requirement, however, applicants should review GRE averages of the accepted MC PA Program students in order to be competitive.
 The MCAT may be used as a substitute for the GRE test.

 - Personal statement and supplemental questions to help the admissions committee get to know you as an individual and assess your awareness of health care as well as learn about your future plans and interests.